monifasol/frontend-challenge-sequra/README.md

 - I draw the 3 icons myself in Sketch ot have them in .png and good quality.

 - I added tests, which I barely had experience with.
 I used testing-library from react, and tested mainly the DOM elements and their interactions with the user.
 This is a point where I'd loved to continue a lot longer, testing all the API calls, async code, and I would do it with "Mock Service Worker".
-I found courses and tutorials to follow, and I started doing a course in JEST... but it was a but out of the scope for this task.
+I found courses and tutorials to follow, and I started doing a course in JEST.

 ## If I'm a merchant, how do I integrate it into my site?